 Gold nibs are made from a gold and metal alloy and come in varying degrees of gold-to-metal ratios.
 They can also come in rose and white gold variants.
 The more gold used in the nib, the softer the writing experience, providing more flexibility and give, adding character to your penmanship.
 It will also allow the nib to adjust to your writing style over time.

-Don’t be fooled by the colour of the nib, as nibs may be coated with a very different material from what its core is made of.
+Gold fountain pen nibs generally come in 3 levels, 14k, 18k and 21k and given gold is a precious metal, it is a key contributing factor in the price of a fountain pen.
+Don't be fooled by the colour of the nib, as nibs may be coated with a very different material from what its core is made of.
 A steel nib with gold plating for example may look exactly like a genuine gold nib.
 Some gold nibs also have a rhodium coating to match the silver details of the cap and barrel.

 Today, the most prolific material used for manufacturing fountain pen nibs is stainless steel which offers a harder, toothsome writing experience.
 Advancements in technology, materials and the manufacturing process however, means that today's steel nibs often exhibit many of the benefits attributed to gold nibs.
 Personally, I like the sound and feel of a scratchy nib, which is why my extra fine PILOT has a permanent place in my everyday carry.

-PILOT Pen Nibs - The Namiki Tradition
+PILOT Fountain Pen Nibs - The Namiki Tradition

 PILOT has a long-standing tradition in gold nib manufacturing.
 Ryosuki Namiki, a founder of PILOT began the PILOT journey when he opened the Namiki Manufacturing Company ('Namiki'), a small gold nib factory in Tokyo.
 Over the ensuing years, he was joined by friend Masao Wada to begin manufacturing fountain pens.
 Focused on beauty and design, the duo are the inventors of the now famous Lacquer, Maki-E process that adorns the PILOT Namiki fountain pen range.